Samut Prakan radiation accident: Casualties

 In total, ten people were admitted to hospital with radiation sickness: the four scrap collectors, the two scrapyard employees, the scrapyard owner, her husband, her mother, and her maid.
 Of these, four people (those working at the scrapyard) were estimated to have received radiation doses of over 6 gray (Gy).
 All patients were ultimately referred to Rajavithi Hospital, where they received inpatient care.
 All but one of the patients developed agranulocytosis or bicytopenia (depletion of white blood cells and/or platelets).
-Several also developed burns, and one (the first scrap collector) had to have his finger amputated.
+Several also developed burns, and one (the first scrap collector) had to have his left index finger amputated.
 Three patients (the two scrapyard workers and the owner's husband) ultimately died of uncontrolled infection and sepsis, all within two months of exposure.

 In addition to these casualties, 1,872 people living within 100 m of the scrapyard were potentially exposed to different levels of ionizing radiation.
 Physical exams and blood tests were provided to nearly half these people, who sought medical attention.
 Radiation doses received by OAEP personnel working to recover the radiation source did not exceed 32 mSv, as measured by individual thermoluminescent dosimeters.